 Wildlife & Animals – Etosha NP

 Wildlife viewing in Etosha is exceptionally good during the Dry season.
 The variety and sheer number of animals is outstanding.
 Four of the Big Five are present in good numbers, only buffalo is absent.
-Elephant roam in large herds.
+Elephants roam in large herds.
 A constant stream of herbivores is commonly seen at waterholes.
 They include blue wildebeest, zebra, giraffe and several desert-adapted antelopes such as springbok and gemsbok.
 Dusk and dawn is the best time for spotting black rhino, lion, leopard and cheetah.

 Etosha is a very seasonal park and, although it can be visited throughout the year, all the action happens during the dry months from May to October.
 At this time water supplies are restricted to a few waterholes and the grass is short, making wildlife-watching very easy.
 Animals disperse during the Wet season from November to April and wildlife viewing isn't as productive during these months.